Responsible business conduct

 Human Rights

-Western Bulk shall support, respect and commit to the principles set out in UN’s Universal declaration on Human Rights and ensure that they are not complicit in human rights abuses.
+Western Bulk shall support, respect and commit to the principles set out in UN’s Universal declaration on Human Rights and ensure that we are not complicit in human rights abuses.

 Labour Rights